philla2020/go-aware/content/en/docs/Basic of the language/interfaces.md

 }
 ```
 as you notice the interface is composed by a type named `interface` and one or more methods that define the contract of this type.
 If another type has an implementation
-for all the methods contained in an interface type, it implicity adopts (or simply implements it).
+for all the methods contained in an interface type, it implicitly adopts (or simply implements it).
 Let's see a complete example: below you can see a type named `MyType` that implements the
 interface `io.Writer`.
 ```golang
 import (